itcrap/node-webapp-starter/README.md

 # 🚀 node-webapp-starter

-Starter project for creating NodeJS enterprise-level applications with prebuilded development tools for clean and comfortable code development
+Starter project for creating NodeJS enterprise applications with prebuilded development tools for clean and comfortable code development

 :zap: Linters for js and css files with code autofixing